leancloud/docs-en/views/push-guide.md

 ### Updating Installations

-You can update an installation just as [updating a normal object](rest.html#updating-objects).
+You can update an installation in a similar way to [updating a normal object](rest.html#updating-objects).

 For example, to subscribe to a channel named "foo":